 Types of Attic Insulation

-Now that you understand the importance of a properly insulated attic, you may be considering what type of attic insulation is appropriate for your home.
+Now that you realize the importance of a properly insulated attic, you may be considering what type of attic insulation is appropriate for your home.

 - Roll-on insulation is generally the least expensive kind of attic insulation because it is uncomplicated and quick for professional contractors to install.
 It is flexible, allowing it to fit tightly between studs, rafters, etc., and the tight fit helps keep the air trapped in the home.